Louisiana Court Records

 - United States Penitentiary, Pollock

 The Louisiana Department of Public Safety & Corrections maintains an imprisoned person locator accessible to requesters searching for inmates in any Louisiana state prison.
-Requesters can only access the database by calling (225) 383–4580.
+Requesters may only access the database by calling (225) 383–4580.
 The central repository is accessible by providing the prisoner’s last name, DPS&C number, or birth date.
-The search result includes the names, images, and locations of the prisoner.
+The search result includes the prisoner's names, images, and locations.
 Inmates located in county and city jails are accessible at the office of the sheriff or police department.
-The department refreshes this repository every day to ensure that it is as precise as possible.
-Also, to know about any change in a convict’s status, an online tool has been provided called the Louisiana Automated Victim Notification System (LAVNS).
-LAVNS is available to individuals seeking information regarding the case status and custody of suspects who are still undergoing trial.
+The department refreshes this repository daily to ensure it is as precise as possible.
+Also, to know about any change in a convict’s status, an online tool called the Louisiana Automated Victim Notification System (LAVNS) has been provided.
+LAVNS is available to individuals seeking information regarding the case status and custody of suspects still undergoing trial.

 Are Incarceration Records Public in Louisiana?

 Incarceration records in Louisiana are open to state residents as stated under the public records law.
-These records may be found under the criminal history files of a prisoner.
-Approved record custodians are required to provide access to eligible requesters to show the integrity and openness of state agencies.
-Criminal records may contain police reports, arrest records, court records/dockets, court transcripts, probation records together with incarceration records.
+These records may be found in a prisoner's criminal history files.
+Approved record custodians are required to provide access to eligible requesters to demonstrate the integrity and openness of state agencies.
+Criminal records may contain police reports, arrest records, court records/dockets, court transcripts, and probation records.

 - The name of the person involved in the record, unless said person is a juvenile